GabeScott/standard-works-vault/General Conference/1985 April - Ears to Hear.md

 # Ears to Hear

-*By By Bishop Henry B. Eyring - First Counselor in the Presiding Bishopric*
+By Bishop Henry B. Eyring - *First Counselor in the Presiding Bishopric*

 *Given in the April session of the 1985 General Conference*